harness/ff-ios-client-sdk/README.md

 For a sample FF iOS SDK project, see [our test iOS project](https://github.com/drone/ff-ios-client-sample).

 ## Requirements
-To use this SD, make sure you've:
+To use this SDK, make sure you've:
 - Installed XCode to use the Swift Package Manager (SPM), CocoaPods, or Carthage

 To follow along with our test code sample, make sure you’ve: